 TRADOC continued as a major command (MACOM) until the Army was reorganized in September 2006.
 At that time, it became one of three Army Commands (ACOM) along with FORSCOM and AMC.
-Headquarters, TRADOC consisted of a command group; the commanding general's personal and special staffs; five DCGs-Initial Military Training (IMT), Combined Arms (CA), Army Capabilities Integration Center (ARCIC), Army National Guard (ARNG), and US Army Reserve (USAR); and the G-Staff consisting of the G1/4, G2, G3/5/7, G6, G8, and G9.
+Headquarters, TRADOC consisted of a command group; the commanding general's personal and special staffs; four DCGs, one each for Initial Military Training (IMT), Combined Arms (CA), Army National Guard (ARNG), and US Army Reserve (USAR); and the G-Staff composed of the G1/4, G2, G3/5/7, G6, and G8.
+A fifth DCG-Futures- became part of AFC in 2018, and thus is not otherwise listed here.

 Several unique organizations evolved within TRADOC.
-Three of these were the Brigade Modernization Command (BMC) (now the Joint Modernization Command), the Training Brain Operations Center (TBOC), and the TRADOC Intelligence Support Activity (TRISA).
+Three of these were the Brigade Modernization Command (BMC) (now the Joint Modernization Command (JMC)), the Training Brain Operations Center (TBOC), and the TRADOC Intelligence Support Activity (TRISA).
+JMC has become part of AFC.
+DCS G2 has since reorganized.